 Is Your Child Teething?
 Here’s What You Need to Avoid

 Is your child teething?
 It can be a difficult time for both the child and parent, as teething can cause babies to be uncomfortable and irritable.
-But Kid's Choice Dental wants parents to realize that teething is a normal part of child development and that there are ways to make the process more comfortable for everyone.
+As pediatric dental specialists in WA, the team at Kids Choice Dental wants parents to realize that teething is a normal part of child development and that there are ways to make the process more comfortable for everyone.

 In this blog, we'll discuss common signs of teething, how to relieve child discomfort, and provide tips on what to avoid.
 These are all important factors to consider when your child is teething and can help you make sure that they are getting the most out of the process.